ACT-INCLUSIVE: Actors of change towards inclusive education

 - A collection of good practices on non-formal education activities promoting Inclusiveness in school

-- An ACT INCLUSIVE Training and Awareness Raising (TAR) manual
+- An ACT-INCLUSIVE Training and Awareness Raising (TAR) manual

 - An ACT-INCLUSIVE Toolbox on non-formal education activities promoting Inclusiveness